mindsphere/devops-demo/README.md

 1. As a first one-time step you need to register your application in the MindSphere Developer Cockpit by following the [official documentation](https://developer.mindsphere.io/howto/howto-cf-running-app.html#configure-the-application-via-the-developer-cockpit)
     - Create the application
-    - Register endpoints
+    - Register endpoints (a single `/**` is enough for this app)
     - **IMPORTANT** Configure the [application Roles & Scopes](https://developer.mindsphere.io/howto/howto-cf-running-app.html#configure-the-application-roles-scopes)
-      Your application will only have access to the MindSphere APIs that are configured in this step
+      Your application will only have access to the MindSphere APIs that are configured in this step.
+Also assign the core role `mdsp:core:tm.tenantUser` or the MindSphere OS Bar won't be able to show the tenant information
     - Register the application
+    - Assign the application scopes to the users that should have access (in the tenant Settings app)
 1. Access your new application with a web browser and authenticate.
 On successful authentication the MindSphere gateway will setup some session cookies.
 Use the browser developer tools to copy the cookies `SESSION`